-- For each season, the seasonal volume requirement will be costed using the lowest market prices of that season seen in the six months ahead of delivery (when it was the front season). - The price applied will be calculated by - Ordering the trades in price order, lowest price first, - Selecting the lowest-priced trades whose cumulative volume is greater or equal to the seasonal volume requirement. - o Calculating a weighted average price of the selected trades. - This will be based on data for all market trades done for the front season on the platforms used by National Grid Gas for exchange and broker trading. - This will then be compared to the actual weighted average price of the Shrinkage trades action in the seasonal market for that time period. - For each quarter, the quarterly volume requirement will be costed using the lowest market prices of that quarter seen in three months ahead of delivery (when it was the front quarter). - The price applied will be calculated by - o Ordering the trades in price order, lowest price first, - Selecting the lowest-priced trades whose cumulative volume is greater or equal to the quarterly volume requirement. - o Calculating a weighted average price of the selected trades. - This will be based on data for all market trades done for the front quarter on the platforms used by National Grid Gas for exchange and broker trading. - This will then be compared to the actual weighted average price of the Shrinkage trades action in the monthly market for that time period. - For each day, the prompt daily volume will be costed using the lowest within day prices on that day. - The price applied will be calculated by - o Ordering the trades in price order, lowest price first, - Selecting the lowest-priced trades whose cumulative volume is greater or equal to the prompt daily volume. - Calculating a weighted average price of the selected trades.
+- For each season, the seasonal volume requirement will be costed using the lowest market prices of that season seen in the six months ahead of delivery (when it was the front season). - The price applied will be calculated by - Ordering the trades in price order, lowest price first, - Selecting the lowest-priced trades whose cumulative volume is greater or equal to the seasonal volume requirement. - o Calculating a weighted average price of the selected trades. - This will be based on data for all market trades done for the front season on the platforms used by National Gas Transmission for exchange and broker trading. - This will then be compared to the actual weighted average price of the Shrinkage trades action in the seasonal market for that time period. - For each quarter, the quarterly volume requirement will be costed using the lowest market prices of that quarter seen in three months ahead of delivery (when it was the front quarter). - The price applied will be calculated by - Ordering the trades in price order, lowest price first, - Selecting the lowest-priced trades whose cumulative volume is greater or equal to the quarterly volume requirement. - o Calculating a weighted average price of the selected trades. - This will be based on data for all market trades done for the front quarter on the platforms used by National Gas Transmission for exchange and broker trading. - This will then be compared to the actual weighted average price of the Shrinkage trades action in the monthly market for that time period. - For each day, the prompt daily volume will be costed using the lowest within day prices on that day.

-- This will be based on data for all market trades done for the within day market on the platforms used by National Grid Gas for exchange and broker trading.
+- If the prompt daily volume is positive, the price applied will be calculated by - o Ordering the trades in price order, lowest price first, - Selecting the lowest-priced trades whose cumulative volume is greater or equal to the prompt daily volume. - o Calculating a weighted average price of the selected trades. - If the prompt daily volume is negative, the price applied will be calculated by - Ordering the trades in price order, highest price first, - Selecting the highest-priced trades whose cumulative volume is greater or equal to the prompt daily volume. - o Calculating a weighted average price of the selected trades. - This will be based on data for all market trades done for the within day market on the platforms used by National Gas Transmission for exchange and broker trading.
 This data will include trades done at all times of the gas day, including after normal business hours.
 Most trades for shrinkage are currently completed during normal business hours. - This will then be compared to the actual weighted average price of the Shrinkage trades action in the daily markets for that time period.